johnbrewster/johnbrewster.github.io/_includes/index.md

 Professional planning, management and support for all the phases of your building project.

-Here is a list of some of the services I can provide.
+Here is a list of some of the services I can provide:

 * feasibility studies
 * customised design planning